-6.6 E.safety/Online safety
+6.6 Online safety

 Mobile phones, laptops, iPads, and other on-line type products are integrated into all our lives.
-Many are used within our school.
+Many are used within our academy.
 However, there are those that seek to use these for their own or others gratification.
 The link below provides more information on on-line safety and cover issues such as:

-$\cdot$ Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour http://swgfl.org.uk/news/News/E-Safety/Making-Sense-of-the-New-Online-SafetyStandards
+- Bullying, including online bullying and prejudice-based bullying, racialization and/or extremist behaviour - Child sexual exploitation and trafficking - The impact of new technologies on sexual behaviour, for example sexting.

+http://swgfl.org.uk/news/News/online-safety/Making-Sense-of-the-New-Online-Safety-Standards